jja6522/3D-HumanPose-RepLearning/README.md

 # 3D-HumanPose-RepL

-This is a reproducibility study for ([DLow: Diversifying Latent FLows](https://arxiv.org/pdf/2003.08386.pdf))
+This is a reproducibility study for: [DLow: Diversifying Latent FLows](https://arxiv.org/pdf/2003.08386.pdf)

 ## Setup